Skip to main content

 The pattern

-3. When the user navigates to the target screen, change the Portal's hostName to point at a <PortalHost> on that screen.
+3. When the user navigates to the target screen, mount a <PortalHost> with the matching name.

 Example: WebView rich text editor